peak-ai/local-plane/README.md

 This is a series of mock adapters, which can be used with ais-service-discovery-go.
 Which allows you to communicate between services locally.
 Or mock them entirely.

 ## Use with mocked response

+This set-up is the simplest, and allows you to just return some mock responses for specific signatures.
 ```golang
 package main